top of page

 Written by Talia Cecchele

-Like any main meal, you want to get a balance of macronutrients as these are the nutrients that give your body energy.
+Like any main meal, you want to get a balance of macronutrients on your plate as these are the nutrients that give your body energy.
 This includes:

-· Carbohydrates- for energy, B vitamins and folate.
-Choose wholegrain where you can to help keep you feeling satisfied and to stabilise blood sugar levels and mood.
+For energy, B vitamins and folate.
+Choose wholegrain carbohydrates (such as wholegrain bread, oats, rice or quinoa) which are higher in fibre where you can.
+This helps keep you feeling satisfied and stabilises blood sugar levels and mood over the day.
 Carbohydrates are also important to re-fuel and replenish depleted carbohydrate stores post work-out.

-· Healthy fats- for satiety and taste.
-Aim to have mostly unsaturated fats (avocado, nuts and seeds, olive oil) and keep saturated fats to a minimum.
-Breakfasts like bacon and egg rolls or croissants are fine every now and then but aren't a great option for every day.
+For satiety and taste.
+Aim to have mostly unsaturated fats (avocado, nuts and seeds, olive oil, oily fish) and keep saturated fats to a minimum.
+Breakfasts like bacon and egg rolls or croissants are great every now and then but aren't a great option to eat every day of your focus is on improving the overall quality of your diet.

-· Fibre, vitamins and minerals- choose to include at least one fruit and/or vegetable to bump up the nutrient content of your meal with nutrients like fibre, magnesium & vitamin C.
+Choose to include at least one fruit and/or vegetable to bump up the nutrient content of your meal with nutrients like fibre, magnesium & vitamin C. Remember, more colour = more micronutrients!

 How do I make a balanced breakfast?

 It's as easy as 1, 2, 3.
-Use the Mix and Match guide below to help you create a balanced meal.
-Generally, you should be aiming to fill 1/4 to 1/3 of your breakfast bowl with carbohydrates and protein, 1/3 to 1/2 with fruit/vegetables and 1-2 tbs of fats.
+Use the Mix and Match guide below to help you create a balanced meal for your macronutrients and then add some fruit/vegetables and some flavour for enjoyment if desired.
+Generally, you should be aiming to fill 1/4 to 1/3 each of your breakfast bowl with carbohydrates and protein, 1/3 to 1/2 with fruit/vegetables and 1 tbsp of fats.

 Some of my favourite combinations are: